Skip to Main Content

 (a) Review Process

-Eighteen Peer Reviewers representing twelve Schools/Colleges have been selected and trained to apply the rubric to assist the Dean of Online Studies in conducting peer reviews of online classes.
+Eighteen Peer Reviewers representing twelve Schools/Colleges have been selected and trained to apply the rubric to assist the Dean of Academic Innovation in conducting peer reviews of online classes.

-Each major semester (Fall and Spring), faculty who teach at least one online class are identified by the Director of Online Studies to be reviewed.
+Each major semester (Fall and Spring), faculty who teach at least one online class are identified to be reviewed.
 Notifications are sent to these chosen faculty by email during the major semester before they are to be reviewed.

 Each class is observed during a three-week time period by two Peer Reviewers.
 Peer Reviewers are never faculty members within the same School/College of the faculty member being reviewed.
-At the end of the review period, each reviewed faculty member and/or direct supervisor (if necessary) will meet with the Director of Online Studies to go over the score report for the review and make any necessary changes to their class.
+At the end of the review period, each reviewed faculty member and/or direct supervisor (if necessary) will meet with the Dean of Academic Innovation to go over the score report for the review and make any necessary changes to their class.

 (b) Rubric for Online Class Delivery

 To prepare for the review, faculty members are encouraged to examine the rubric and make any necessary changes to ensure that the class being reviewed meets the standards in the rubric.
-The Faculty Innovation Center and eMentors can assist in making any necessary changes.
+The Center for Teaching & Learning and any of the eMentors can assist in making necessary changes.

 Please visit the Online Class Peer Review Process webpage for links to the most current rubric for online course design and more information about this process.